kirstyburgoine/automattic-glowline/README.md

 * Uses vanilla CSS
 * Test data installed from: https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml

-### TODO's ###

-* Remove defend.css
-* Find and Replace all 'TODO:' to check all tasks have been followed up and remove when done
-* Check things like author images to be retina ready
-* Check all hover states have focus and active

 ### Theme Settings (controlled in Admin) ###

 * Site Title: "This is a test for the Glowline theme, which is a rubbish name for a website".